suvera/php-collections-extension/docs/StdSet.md

 StdSet is a container that store *unique* elements in no particular order, and which allow for fast retrieval of individual elements based on their value.

+>> Note: PHP does not have Set like functionality in-built.

 Simple Example:

 ```php